La Frazada Silver Project

 Specifically, the geology consists of Tertiary age, Lower Volcanic andesites overlain by Upper Volcanic rhyolites, tuffs, breccias and ignimbrites.
 All of the volcanic rocks have been affected by intrusions of granodiorite, diorite and andesitic porphyry.
 The primary mineralized zones are La Jabalina and La Frazada Veins.
 These two parallel structures lie between 10 and 15 metres apart and vary in width from 3 to 15 metres.

-For more information, readers are encouraged to review the Technical Report (PDF) (not NI 43-101 compliant).
+For more information, readers are encouraged to review the Preliminary Resource Estimate (PDF) (not NI 43-101 compliant).

 Reserves & Resources